wrdrd/docs/_sources/consulting/art-design.txt

   BitTorrent Client
     A BitTorrent Client
     opens a :term:`BitTorrent Torrent File`,
-    registers with the given :term:`BitTorrent Trackers <bittorren tracker>`, looks for peers in a DHT,
+    registers with the given :term:`BitTorrent Trackers <bittorrent tracker>`, looks for peers in a DHT,
     downloads the pieces of the files listed by choosing faster (more efficient, less costly, ~more local) peers